-Your rifle has a mechanical sighting system which allows you to adjust for variations in range and windage.
-If your rifle has a removable handle it also has a Weaver style rail upon which mounting rings and a telescope sight can be installed.
+Your firearm has a mechanical sighting system which allows you to adjust for variations in range and windage.
+In the 9mm, this is done using both the front and rear sights.
+In 223 caliber firearms rear sight adjusts for both elevation and windage, so that the front sight is adjusted only for zeroing.
+If your firearm has a removable handle it also has a Weaver style rail upon which mounting rings and a telescope sight can be installed.